Schuljahr in York

 Q. Will I receive reports and monitoring to show my progress?

 Yes.
 Students will receive reports and monitoring grades which show how you are progressing on the course.
 Students can discuss the grades with their teachers.
-Mandy Tomlinson will work with the International Officer to formulate the curriculum progress reports and they are emailed to the German parents and we kindly ask for acknowledgement of receipt and of course, any general parental feedback to Mandy is always welcomed.
+Mandy Tomlinson will formulate the curriculum/pastoral progress reports and they are emailed to the German parents and we kindly ask for acknowledgement of receipt and of course, any general parental feedback to Mandy is always welcomed.
 It is also very important that the parents of the students are capable of speaking and reading English to a standard which makes communication with us productive.